zeruhur/goldenidol/srd.md

 If multiple attackers target the same foe, roll all damage dice and keep the single highest result.

 ### Attack Modifiers
-If fighting from a position of weakness (such as through cover or with bound hands), the attack is **impaired** and the attacker must roll 1d4 damage regardless of the attacks damage die.
+If fighting from a position of weakness (such as through cover or with bound hands), the attack is **impaired** and the attacker must roll a damage dice one size smaller than the attack damage die.

-If fighting from a position of advantage (such as against a helpless foe or through a daring maneuver), the attack is **enhanced**, allowing the attacker to roll 1d12 damage instead of their normal die.
+If fighting from a position of advantage (such as against a helpless foe or through a daring maneuver), the attack is **enhanced**, allowing the attacker to roll a damage dice one size bigger than their normal die.

-### Dual Weapons
+### Dual Damage
-If attacking with two weapons at the same time, roll both damage dice and keep the single highest result.
+If attacking with two weapons at the same time or the the weapon grants more than one damage dice, roll all damage dice and keep the single highest result.

 ### Blast
 Attacks with the **blast** quality affect all targets in the noted area, rolling separately for each affected character.
 Blast refers to anything from explosions to huge cleaving onslaughts to the impact of a meteorite.
 If unsure how many targets can be affected, roll the related damage die for a result.